The Early Years (Violeta de Outono album)

-The Early Years is an EP by Brazilian psychedelic rock band Violeta de Outono, released on July 21, 1988 by now-defunct independent label Wop-Bop Records.
+The Early Years is an EP by Brazilian psychedelic rock band Violeta de Outono, released on July 21, 1988, by now-defunct independent label Wop-Bop Records.
 It is Violeta de Outono's third official release.

-It contains cover versions of songs by some of the band's major influences: The Beatles, Pink Floyd, Gong and The Rolling Stones.
+It contains cover versions of songs by some of the band's major influences: The Beatles, Pink Floyd, Gong, The Rolling Stones and Led Zeppelin.
 Those recordings trace to as far as Violeta de Outono's inception in 1985, and were remastered for this release.

+Ten years later, in 1999, the EP was reissued on CD under Voiceprint Records, containing an additional track recorded in 1995 as part of the Mulher na Montanha sessions.
+Unlike the four other tracks, this one was not made available digitially alongside the others.